JAlcocerT/JAlcocerT/content/blog/hardw-pc-server-review.md

 ## CPU Benchmarks

-The first CPU at home was an Intel P3, then an AMD Athlon 64 3200+ (both 1 core!).
+The first CPU at home was an Intel P3, then an AMD Athlon 64 3200+ came (both 1 core!).

 And look at them now...

+Any miniPC or SBC, will bring us ~4C/4T CPU:

 ```sh
 sysbench --test=cpu --cpu-max-prime=20000 --num-threads=4 run #4 cores